phil294/tkbash/README.md

 				A pipe-delimited list (e.g. "option1|option2|option3") of options for this select which the user will be able to choose from.
 		Get:
 			Prints the selected value, e.g. "option1" when the first value is chosen.
+	--disabled
+		Dissables (greys out) the command.
+Can be used with any element, will however take no action  on labels.

 Note on the -c, --command option: The command passed will be executed asynchronously from within a subshell.
 Thus, session variables cannot be accessed.